romunov/wolfexplorer/README.md

 ### Limitations
 This viewer will require you shape your data to a somewhat specific, yet general enough, format.
 It can display only certain coordinate systems.
 Luckily WGS (EPSG: 4326) is one of them.
 Data in the application is not persistent, but this limitation is something we're thinking of relaxing in the future.

 WARNING: Date slider and some other features may not be working perfectly in some browsers (I'm looking at you, Chrome).
 If you experience problems, please do drop us a line and switch browsers.
+Testsing has been done on Firefox.

 # How to run this application
 ## The easy way